-Please click here to view the latest information on how to access our services.
-Our Stafford practice is closed on Saturdays until further notice.
+Please click here for the latest information on how to access our services.

 • Farm Animals Services from Shires Vets in Staffordshire